On June 1, 2020, the WashU Sites team introduced a new version of the theme that changes the way you edit pages and

 Why sites are being updated

 The WashU Web Theme is built in WordPress, an open source content management system.
 Core features like settings and page editing options are part of WordPress.
-The theme and various plugins — built by WashU Public Affairs and Medical Public Affairs — layer on custom designs and features.
+The theme and various plugins — built by University Marketing and Communications and the Office of Medical Public Affairs — layer on custom designs and features.

 In late 2018, WordPress replaced its classic page editor with a new block-based editor called Gutenberg.
 Since then, we’ve been working to customize the block editor for the WashU Web Theme so you can take full advantage of its features.

 WordPress will no longer be supporting the classic editor, so moving to the new block editor is inevitable.
 However, we think you’ll really like it!
 The block editor offers a handy package of new features for embedding rich content and laying out pages while also simplifying the page building process.